nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

 4. In the terminal window, run the following command to copy all the files needed to run the bootcamp to your `/home` directory:

 `/efs/GL4U/RNAseq_Bootcamps/202206_RNAseq_Educator/copy_JN_files.sh`

+   > If you modified the JNs and want to use your modified JNs when teaching at your home institution, run the following command instead:
+   > `/efs/GL4U/RNAseq_Bootcamps/202206_RNAseq_Educator/copy_flastname_JN_files.sh`
+   > Where f is the first initial of your last name (lowercase) and lastname is your last name (lowercase).

 <br>